MAGIC is Happening!

 “Filling in the gaps to fight food insecurity.”

 Free meals programs have expanded during the pandemic, but for families relying upon pantries and meal programs, these offerings sometimes fall short.
 In the first quarter of 2021, agencies throughout Bucks County requested healthy snacks for children.

-MAGIC, working directly with Jesus Focus Ministry Food Pantry at Bethanna, supplied 1,050 healthy snacks for 150 children and youth in hopes to prevent the hunger growing children might have between meals.
+MAGIC, working directly with Jesus Focus Ministry Food Pantry at Bethanna, supplied 1,050 healthy snacks for 150 children and youth, many schooling from home, to prevent the growing hunger children might have between meals.

 “Doubling our efforts to meet growing needs.”